 The Yoder Barn combines the rustic charm of country living with technologically advanced lighting and sound systems to achieve an aura unique to the area it represents.
 The theatre serves the community by hosting numerous plays, folk operas, musicals, choral groups, hymn sings and more.
 So visit the farm, let yourself be entertained and revel in this hayloft turned symphony hall.

-Ferguson Center for the Arts at Christorpher Newport University presents world-class performers in music, theatre and dance.
+Newport News – Ferguson Center for the Arts at Christopher Newport University presents world-class performers in music, theatre and dance.

 Norfolk – The Generic Theater is Off-Broadway theater and offers new plays and new interpretations of the classics.

 Newport News – Peninsula Fine Arts Theatre is located in historic Hilton Village and presents full-scale musicals, drams and childrne's theatre throughout the year.

 Norfolk – The Attucks Theatre is the nation's oldest theatre designed, developed, financed and operated entirely by African Americans.
 Once known as the "Appollo of the South," it has been restored to its original glory as a performing arts theatre.